Error Reference

 rill-r044

-Cause: The :> operator requires all fields and elements without defaults to be present in the source value.
-A field or element without a default was absent from the source.
+Cause: The -> type form requires all fields/elements without defaults to be present in the source value.

 Resolution: Supply the missing field or element in the source value, or add a default to the type annotation.